 6. Help your child make conversation with adults.

 It’s natural for adults at holiday gatherings to ask kids what they’ve been up to.
-Kids with social issues may not like talking about school or their achievements and activities.
+Kids with social skills challenges may not like talking about school or their achievements and activities.
 Set your child up to have something positive to say in response to these questions.
 For example, “Why don’t you tell Aunt Emma about how you trained our new puppy?”

 7. Go over hosting duties.